 In response to my recent article on antinomies a close friend e-mailed me about taking a "looong walk" to contemplate Schrodinger's cat," and she wrote of her niece taking courses in philosophy and saying Schrodinger's cat "is always a major topic of discussion."

-I looked up Schrödinger's cat on Wikipedia (not my ultimate source on anything), and there it was described as a "thought experiment sometimes described as a paradox, devised by Austrian physicist Erwin Schrödinger in 1935."
+I looked up Schrödinger's cat on Wikipedia, and there it was described as a "thought experiment sometimes described as a paradox, devised by Austrian physicist Erwin Schrödinger in 1935."

 A mind experiment?
 What is a mind experiment as opposed to an experiment involving something outside our skull?
 I was pleased to read farther down in Wikipedia that Schrödinger's cat posed no riddle for the great Danish physicist Niels Bohr (1885-1962) and to read of another Nobel Prize physicist, Murray Gell-Mann (born 1929), describing the Schrodinger's cat thing as rather silly.
 He spoke about quantum mechanics, which is associated with the "Schrodinger cat" problem, and he wrote: